ScrimpyCat/Generalisable-Unique-Ordered-Pairing-Function/README.md

-# Generaliseable Unique Ordered Pairing Function
+# Generalisable Unique Ordered Pairing Function

 This article presents a function for encoding unique ordered sets of natural numbers into a single unique natural number.